Everest Base Camp Trek By Road

 • View a beautiful sunrise at Kala Patthar (5,545 m / 18,192 ft) and a close-up view of Mount Everest.

-Overview
+Trip Overview

-The first major acclimatization point will be Namche Bazaar at 3,440 m / 11,286 ft.
+The first major acclimatization point will be Namche Bazaar at 3,440 m (11,286 ft).
 The mountain town is vibrant, with stores, bakeries, and expansive views of the nearby mountains.
 The landscape varies with the elevation.
 The trees grow smaller, the valleys get larger, and the mountains covered with snow get closer.

-The acclimatization days in such destinations as Namche Bazaar and Dingboche (4,410 m / 14,469 ft)decrease the likelihood of altitude sickness.
+The acclimatization days in destinations such as Namche Bazaar and Dingboche (4,410 m / 14,469 ft) decrease the likelihood of altitude sickness.
 On these rest days, you go on a hike to elevated points like Hotel Everest View (3,880 m / 12,730 ft) or Nangkartshang Peak (5,083 m / 16,677 ft) and then go to sleep at a lower place.
 The “walk high, sleep low” strategy is a way to complete the Everest Base Camp trek safely by road.

 The Everest Base Camp Trek by road is culturally rich, too.
 You walk through monasteries like Tengboche (3,860 m / 12,664 ft), meet local families, and lead the daily life of the people living in the mountains.
 Teahouses and lodges are basic yet comfortable places to stay, enjoy home-cooked meals, and have friendly dining areas where trekkers gather every evening.